Frequently Asked Questions

 When can I start my project?

-Your project must start and finish within 2 months of your grant approval.
+Projects had to start and finish within 2 months of grant approval.

 What happens after I complete my project?